unifi-utilities/unifios-utilities/README.md

 ### multicast-relay
 https://hub.docker.com/r/scyto/multicast-relay

-This is a docker container that implements https://github.com/alsmith/multicast-relay to provide mDNS and SSDP on a unfi dream machine.
+This is a docker container that implements https://github.com/alsmith/multicast-relay to provide mDNS and SSDP on a unifi dream machine.
 It will likely work on any multi homed host.

 ### ntopng
 https://github.com/tusc/ntopng-udm

 Much better network stats for your UDM/P!
 Install this docker container and create an on_boot script to make sure it's always running.